What is cytosponge (or capsule sponge)?

 In partnership with Project DELTA, Heartburn Cancer UK introduced a mobile diagnostic unit to screen for oesophageal cancer in a community setting.
 This technology had previously only been available through some hospitals for the monitoring of Barrett's and investigating people with reflux, so this was an important step in making the technology more widely available.
 Videos have been created by Heartburn Cancer UK to inform people about the Cytosponge technology and the mobile diagnostics unit.

-Since January 2021, the East of England Cancer Alliance has been supporting a national trial across the NHS to rapidly prioritise patients most at risk of developing oesophageal cancer.
-See NHS England » Treatment, innovation and personalised care.
-Six NHS Trusts across the region are taking part and results of this national evaluation are expected later in 2023.
+The East of England Cancer Alliance also supported a national trial across the NHS from 2021 to 2023, to rapidly prioritise patients most at risk of developing oesophageal cancer.
+See NHS England website .
+Six NHS Trusts across the region took part and results of this national cytosponge evaluation are available here (2023).

-Further information on the development of Cytosponge technology was reported by the BBC here, and on the Cancer Research UK Cambridge Centre website.
+The development of Cytosponge technology has been reported by the BBC.
+It is also available on the Cancer Research UK Cambridge Centre website, and NICE website

 .